 Some women say Entonox makes them feel sick so they might want to avoid it.

-Nitrous oxide can cause dreaming and hallucinations and should be avoided in patients with severe psychiatric disorders (Knuf, 2020).
+Nitrous oxide can cause dreaming and hallucinations, so people with severe psychiatric disorders should avoid it (Knuf and Maani, 2020).

-Using Entonox for over 24 hours can deplete the body's stores of vitamin B12, so these levels might be checked if you are at risk of a vitamin B12 deficiency.
+Using Entonox for over 24 hours can deplete the body's stores of vitamin B12 (Knuf and Maani, 2020).
+Vitamin B12 levels might be checked if you are at risk of a deficiency.

 What are women’s experiences of Entonox?

-Women who use it like being able to control it themselves, (NHS, 2017) although it can make some women feel nauseous and light headed (NICE, 2007).
+Women who use it like being able to control it themselves (NHS, 2020).
+But Entonox can make some women feel nauseous and light-headed (NICE, 2007).

 Does Entonox have any side effects?

-There are no significant side effects for women or babies when used appropriately – in other words, during contractions only (NHS, 2017; Jones et al, 2012).
-Slight side effects some women experience are feeling dizzy or being sick and they often say they have a dry mouth (Jones et al, 2012; OAA, 2016; Lowth, 2017; NHS, 2017).
+There are no significant side effects for women or babies when used appropriately, i.e. during contractions only (Jones et al, 2012; NHS, 2020).
+Slight side effects are feeling dizzy or being sick, and women often say that it gave them a dry mouth (Jones et al, 2012; OAA, 2016; Lowth, 2017; NHS, 2020).

 Does Entonox affect labour or breastfeeding?